gmlove/openshift-workshop/README.md

         jenkinsfile: "node('nodejs') {\n  stage 'build'\n  openshiftBuild(buildConfig: 'nodejs-ex', showBuildLogs: 'true')\n  stage 'deploy'\n  openshiftDeploy(deploymentConfig: 'nodejs-ex')\n}\n"
   ```

+  To create a pipeline, run:
-  Run command `oc create -f nodejs-ex-pipeline.yaml`.
-Openshift will add one route `routes/jenkins` and two services `svc/jenkins` `svc/jenkins` to the project.
+    `oc create -f nodejs-ex-pipeline.yaml`

+  Openshift will add the resources below to the project:

+  + route `routes/jenkins`
+  + services `svc/jenkins` `svc/jenkins`

 - Run `oc status` to get your dns of the jenkins application.
-Then you can open it in your browser and do an oauth login with openshift credentials.
+Then you can open it in your browser and perform an oauth login with openshift credentials.

 - Trigger a build manually and you can check logs from jenkins.
 You can also find what is openshift doing by `watch oc get all`